-- Empty parentheses indicate that DB2 ignores the attribute when determining whether the data types match. - If you use a specific value for a length, precision, or scale attribute, the value must exactly match the value that was specified (implicitly or explicitly) in the CREATE PROCEDURE statement. - If length, precision, or scale is not explicitly specified, and empty parentheses are not specified, the default attributes of the data type are implied.
-For more information on the default attributes see "CREATE TABLE" on page 340.
+· Empty parentheses indicate that DB2 ignores the attribute when determining whether the data types match.

+- If you use a specific value for a length, precision, or scale attribute, the value must exactly match the value that was specified (implicitly or explicitly) in the CREATE PROCEDURE statement. - If length, precision, or scale is not explicitly specified, and empty parentheses are not specified, the default attributes of the data type are implied.
+For example: